 - 10 year limit for all other developments including change of use (other than to a single dwelling house) and breaches of condition

-After that the development becomes immune and no actions can be taken.
+The development then becomes immune and no action can be taken.

 Before complaining about a suspected breach of planning control, please make sure it is a planning issue.

 We won't be able to consider that are reported without completing the form in full.
 To help us with our investigations please submit supporting information along with the form, for example photographs, diary of events and measurements.

 Once you have submitted your complaint, we will send an acknowledgement within 5 working days.